ZeroDeadDrop/ZeroDeadDrop/SECURITY.md

 ## Responsible Disclosure Hall of Fame

-We publicly thank security researchers who responsibly report issues (with permission):
+I will publicly thank security researchers who responsibly report issues (with permission):

 - (none yet — be the first!)